Connor-Red/cryptopals-challenges/1_1_hex_to_base64/commentary.md

 Update: moved the hex char to binary, hex to binary and hex to base64 functions out of the file as they are quite useful in future tasks

+Update 2: It turns out that a string representation of binary is not the way to go about solving the problem.
+I will change the functions to work with unsigned chars instead.
+The previous code has been archived in legacy_funcs